invertase/react-native-firebase/docs/enums/_lib_index_d_.rnappleauth.applebuttonstyle.md

 ## What is it?

-It is a property on the exported module, `AppleButton` from the `react-native-apple-authentication` library.
+It is a property on the exported member, `AppleButton` from the `react-native-apple-authentication` library.

 ```js
 import { AppleButton } from '@invertase/react-native-apple-authentication';